-In New Jersey, you’re required to have Personal Injury Protection (PIP), also known as no-fault insurance.
-PIP covers a driver’s medical expenses and lost wages if they’re injured in a car accident.
-Your PIP is part of either your auto insurance or healthcare coverage in NJ.
+Personal Injury Protection (PIP), also known as no-fault insurance, covers medical expenses and lost wages if you’re injured in a car accident.
+PIP is either part of your auto insurance or your healthcare coverage in New Jersey.

-PIP covers expenses if you’re injured in a car accident: medical bills, lost wages, and death and funeral benefits.
-New Jersey has a no-fault law, which means PIP pays out no matter who caused the crash — even if it was your fault.
+Also, because New Jersey has a no-fault law, PIP pays out no matter who caused the crash — even if it was your fault.

-Medical expenses are included in your PIP coverage.
-A policy covers medical bills up to your limits from injuries that the driver or passengers sustain in a crash.
-These expenses are eligible for a PIP claim:
+New Jersey PIP covers medical bills up to your policy’s limits that are tied to injuries that the driver or passengers sustain in a crash.
+These medical expenses are eligible for a PIP claim:

 - Treatment in accordance with religious methods of healing

-Your New Jersey auto insurance pays for any lost wages due to injury or disability caused by a car accident.
-PIP offers limited reimbursement for that lost income.
+Your New Jersey auto insurance pays for some lost wages due to injury or disability caused by a car accident.
+PIP only offers limited reimbursement for that lost income, though.
 A basic policy provides $100 per week for a maximum of $5,200, or 52 weeks.

-PIP also reimburses costs for necessary services that you could normally do yourself.
-This includes mowing the lawn, doing laundry, or shoveling snow.
+PIP reimburses costs for necessary services that you could normally do yourself, too.
+This includes mowing the lawn, doing laundry or shoveling snow.
 If your injuries prevent you from doing tasks like these, PIP will pay for those necessary services up to $12 per day, with a limit of $4,380.

 Also included in New Jersey PIP are death and funeral expense benefits.
 If the eligible person dies in the accident, the next of kin are entitled to the person’s maximum lost income benefits and essential service benefits.
 The next of kin are also entitled to funeral expenses, up to $1,000.